with Jeremy Westcott–

 Now that has blown many of your theologies right out of the water.
 Around the world, prophetic people are struggling to fit what God is showing them into an eschatology that simply doesn’t work, because it is based on a false premise, and a misinterpretation of this passage of scripture, amongst others.
 As I say, that is because people have not approached it with a proper understanding of covenant and covenant language.

 Next time, we will look at how ‘all’ was fulfilled in that generation, and explore the question ‘the end of what’?
 Once again, we will be looking at some very familiar scriptures, and you will likely already have a very clear understanding of what they mean, because of what you have always been taught.
-And once again, I’m going to tell you it is probably all wrong…
+And once more, I’m going to ask you to look again…

 Related articles from Freedom ARC